Swiss franc surge hits emerging Europe bank sector

 “The actual chunk could now be much smaller.
 There’s no risk here as most of this has been refinanced,” he added.

-In Austria, Swiss franc loans made up 96 percent of the 25.7 billion euros ($30.09 billion) in foreign-currency loans households held at the end of September, posing a problem for lenders like Erste, Raiffeisen and Bank Austria.
-Regulators banned the issue of such loans in 2008.

-Reporting by Michael Shields, Marcin Goclowski, Krisztina Than, and bureaux in central and eastern Europe
+In Austria, Swiss franc loans made up 96 percent of the 25.7 billion euros ($30.09 billion) in foreign-currency loans households held at the end of September, posing a problem for lenders like Erste, Raiffeisen and Bank Austria .
+Regulators banned the issue of such loans in 2008. ($1 = 0.8541 euros) (Reporting by Michael Shields, Marcin Goclowski, Krisztina Than, and bureaux in central and eastern Europe)